MojeshReddy/john-the-ripper/README.md

 The tutorial is demonstrated on Kali Linux.
 It begins with opening a terminal window and gaining root access.

  Locating Passwords:
 Passwords are located in the /etc/shadow file in hash format.
 The tutorial shows how to view accounts and their corresponding hashed passwords.

  Creating Test Users:
-Demonstrates adding new users (test01 and test02) and setting passwords for them.
+Demonstrates adding new users (user1) and setting passwords for them.
 These new accounts are then visible in the /etc/shadow file.

  Preparing for Password Cracking:
-A copy of the /etc/shadow file is made and edited to include only the test accounts.
+A copy of the /etc/shadow file is made and edited to include only the user1 account.
 The file is saved as pass.txt for use with John the Ripper.

  Cracking Passwords: